Pra101/BTP-CLOUD-ANALYST/README.md

-# **A Performance Comparison of Load Balancing Algorithms on a Simulated Cloud**
+# **Load Balancing Optimization**

+The project aims to study various load balancing algorithms for a cloud environment, and further develop and test a hybrid algorithm using a simulated cloud environment on CloudSim.

+===
-The following load balancing algorithms are implemented:<br/>
+## The following load balancing algorithms have been implemented and studied:
-➢ Round Robin Algorithm<br/>
+- Round Robin Algorithm
-➢ Weighted Round Robin Algorithm<br/>
+- Weighted Round Robin Algorithm
-➢ Threshold Based Algorithm<br/>
+- Threshold Based Algorithm
-➢ Honey Bee Foraging Algorithm<br/>
+- Honey Bee Foraging Algorithm
-➢ Ant Colony Optimization<br/>
+- Ant Colony Optimization
+- Red Black Tree Optimization
+- Particle Swarm Optimization
+- Genetic Algorithm Optimization

 #TODO HYBRID